WrestleMania 13: Event

 Before the event aired live on pay-per-view (PPV), Billy Gunn faced Flash Funk at Free for All.
 Gunn defeated Funk by pinning him following a tornado DDT.

 The first match that aired on television was a Four-Way Tag Team Elimination Match.
 The match featured The Headbangers (Mosh and Thrasher), The Godwinns (Henry O. Godwinn and Phineas I. Godwinn), The New Blackjacks (Blackjack Windham and Blackjack Bradshaw) and the team of Doug Furnas and Phil LaFon.
-All the teams wrestled each other and sometimes in the match, teammates also fought against each other.
-Barry Windham and Phil LaFon brawled to the outside the ring.
-Bradshaw attacked the referee and got disqualified, which led to the first elimination of the match while Furnas was counted-out.
-Headbangers and Godwinns were the remaining teams and they battled for five minutes and 39 seconds before Thrasher hit Phineas with a Cannonball Senton and won the match via pinfall.
+The first elimination came when Bradshaw attacked the referee and got disqualified, which led to The Blackjacks being eliminated.
+Later, Doug Furnas was counted-out, leading to the second elimination.
+This left The Headbangers and The Godwinns as the remaining teams.
+The match came to an end when Thrasher hit Phineas with a Cannonball Senton and won the match via pinfall.
 As a result of winning the match, The Headbangers earned a shot at the WWF Tag Team Championship.

-The second match was between Rocky Maivia and The Sultan for Maivia's WWF Intercontinental Championship.
-The Honky Tonk Man provided commentary for the match.
-Sultan had an early advantage in the match due to his size and power, but Maivia used his quicker moves to push the big man outside the ring.
-Sultan overpowered Maivia with slams and punches but was unable to pin him.
-Maivia gained advantage on Sultan by nailing him with a belly to belly suplex, Maivia Hurricane and a flying crossbody before pinning Sultan with a roll-up to win the match and retain the title.
-After the match, Sultan and his managers, Bob Backlund and The Iron Sheik attacked Maivia before his father, Rocky Johnson, came out to help his son.
+The second match pitted Rocky Maivia against The Sultan for Maivia's WWF Intercontinental Championship.
+The Honky Tonk Man would also provide commentary for the match.
+Sultan gained an early advantage in the match due to his size and power, but Maivia used his speed and quickness to push the big man outside the ring.
+Sultan then overpowered Maivia with slams and punches, but was unable to pin him.
+Maivia then gained the advantage on Sultan by nailing him with a belly to belly suplex, Maivia Hurricane and a flying crossbody before pinning Sultan with a roll-up to win the match and retain the title.
+After the match, Sultan and his managers, Bob Backlund and The Iron Sheik attacked Maivia before his father, Rocky Johnson, made the save.

 The third match was between Hunter Hearst Helmsley and Goldust.
-Goldust dominated the early portion of the match.
-Helmsley had brief flurries of offense but Goldust had still the advantage.
-Helmsley began using submission maneuvers to keep the advantages for himself.
-Goldust was going to hit his maneuver until Helmsley's bodyguard Chyna manhandled Goldust's wife Marlena to distract him.
+Goldust dominated the early portion of the match, but Helmsley began using submission maneuvers to turn the tide.
+Eventually Goldust attempted his Curtain Call finisher, until Helmsley's bodyguard Chyna manhandled Goldust's wife Marlena to distract him.
 Helmsley took advantage and hit Goldust with a Pedigree, enabling him to pin Goldust for the win.